21bcs9782/personality-prediction/README.md

 This project is experimental and serves as a starting point for further development.
 Users are encouraged to modify the code according to their needs, such as incorporating additional datasets or implementing new functionalities.

 ## Credits
-This tool is developed by Manas Prakash Katuri.
+This tool is developed by Sonia Beniwal.